RocketFixio removal instructions

-WinOptimizer, PC Win Booster, Fast Computer and DriverMax are a few examples of other unwanted apps.
-They appear legitimate, ordinary and harmless.
-However, the advertised functionalities rarely work as promised and in most cases - they do not work at all.
+WinOptimizer, PC Win Booster, Fast Computer and DriverMax are some examples of other unwanted apps.
+They may seem legitimate normal and harmless, however, the advertised functionalities rarely work as promised and, in most cases, do not work at all.
 Functionality, user convenience and safety are irrelevant, since the sole purpose of PUAs is to generate revenue for the developers.
-Therefore, instead of delivering on any promises, they cause redirects to untrustworthy and malicious pages, run intrusive advert campaigns, hijack browsers and gather private data.
+Rather than delivering any real value, they cause redirects to untrusted and malicious pages, run intrusive ad campaigns, hijack browsers and gather private data.

 How did potentially unwanted applications install on my computer?

-Some PUAs (e.g. RocketFixio) have "official" promotional sites, from which they can be downloaded.
-These applications can also be downloaded/installed together with other software.
-This deceptive marketing technique of pre-packing regular programs with unwanted or malicious additions - is called "bundling".
-While it is often possible to opt-out from these undesirable supplements and/or learn about dubious behavior, such options/information is often missed due to rushing through download/installation processes (e.g. skimming or ignoring terms, skipping steps and sections, using pre-set options, etc.).
+Some PUAs (including RocketFixio) have "official" promotional sites from which they can be downloaded.
+These applications are often downloaded/installed with other software.
+This deceptive marketing technique of pre-packing regular programs with unwanted or malicious additions is called "bundling".
+While it is often possible to opt-out of these unwanted supplements and/or learn about dubious behavior, the options and details are often missed due to rushing through download/installation processes (e.g. skimming or ignoring terms, skipping steps and sections, using pre-set options, etc.).
 Intrusive advertisements proliferate PUAs as well.
-Once clicked on, they can execute scripts, designed to make downloads/installations without user permission.
+Once clicked, they can execute scripts designed to make unwanted downloads/installations without users' permission.

-It is highly recommended to research software, prior to download/installation and/or purchase.
+You are strongly advised to research all software prior to download/installation and/or purchase.
 All downloads must be done from official and verified sources.
-Unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders - can offer deceptive and bundled content; therefore, they are deemed to be untrustworthy.
-When downloading/installing, it is important to read terms, explore all available options, use the "Custom" or "Advanced" settings and opt-out from supplementary apps, tools, features and other additions.
-Intrusive ads appear legitimate, however they redirect to various unreliable and questionable webpages (e.g. pornography, adult-dating, gambling, etc.).
-In case of encounters with adverts/redirects of this kind, the system must be inspected and all suspect applications and/or browser extensions/plug-ins removed without delay.
+Unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders can offer deceptive and bundled content and are, therefore, untrusted.
+When downloading/installing, it is important to read the terms, explore all available options, use the "Custom" or "Advanced" settings and opt-out of supplementary apps, tools, features and other additions.
+Intrusive ads may seem legitimate, however, they can redirect to dubious web pages (e.g. pornography, adult-dating, gambling, etc.).
+If you encounter ads/redirects of this kind, check the system and remove all suspicious applications and browser extensions/plug-ins without delay.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.